mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 * **Result**: Quadrupled TinyPilot's monthly revenue, totalling $468k for the year
 * **Grade**: B

 Okay, my $600k revenue goal turned out to be tad a bit optimistic.
-I chose that number in January 2021, when revenue had grown 20-200% for the previous five months.
-After I announced that goal, TinyPilot's shrunk over the next two months by 50%.
-I never recaptured the consistent growth of those first few months.
+I chose that number in January, when revenue had grown 20-200% for the previous five months.
+After I announced that goal, TinyPilot's sales shriveled by 50% over the next two months.
+We recovered, but never with the the rapid growth of those first few months.

 Still, $468k is nothing to sneeze at.
 It's possible that different decsions would have brought me to $600k, but nothing stands out as an egregious blunder.